mattlaux/RedditClient/README.md

 ---

-This project was created in order to demonstrate and improve upon my skills with React, Redux, Jest, React Testing Library, and Sass.
+This project was created in order to demonstrate and improve upon my skills with React, Redux, Jest, React Testing Library, Sass, and Cypress.
 In addition, this project emphasized requesting data from the Reddit API and properly handling the returned data.

 ## Technologies